ajs-voices/once-upon-a-dream/scenes/072-busy-in-vegas.md

 I didn't know where I was going or when or when I'd get to sleep.
 Jacob ran me ragged.
 I didn't have time to think.
 Hell I barely had time to sleep before Jacob had me bustiling off someplace else.
 But I managed to call Zane at least once a day.
 And managed to talk longer than a few minutes on Tuesday nights.
 The weekends were the worst I think I got three hours of sleep each day.
 I was drained.

-Baboo called twice and checked up on me.
+Babbo called twice and checked up on me.
 He asked, "Is Jacob treating you right?"

 I hadn't seen Jacob more than once the entire time I was there.
 We had lunch on my third day to catch up.
 I yawned my answer, "Yeah.
 I'm good."